WuJie1010/WuJie1010.github.io/README.md

 ## Awards & Honors
 - 2020.4: Top-1 in the Anomaly detection Track of the [2020 AI CITY CHALLENGE](https://www.aicitychallenge.org/) (CVPR2020 Workshop)
+- 2020：The Most Outstanding Intern in Baidu (only 2 recipient in the Department), 2020 Q1
 - 2019: Graduate National Scholarship
 - 2017: Top graduates (6 in 2000+)
 - 2016: National Scholarship